Dr Steve Simpson

 -> Impacts of Marine Noise

 - Managing a 3-year KTP with an Associate embedded in HR Wallingford Ltd to develop a simulation model of impacts of noise on marine organisms.
-This includes a contract with EON to conduct experiments in a dry dock in Newcastle.
+This includes large-scale acoustics experiments in a dry dock in Newcastle.

 - Supervising a NERC Business Internship for 6 months for a postdoc to work with Sustainable Marine Energy Ltd and HR Wallingford Ltd on assessing impact of noise of a new tidal turbine device being installed in the Solent.